nel023/proxmox-wazuh-soc-lab/03-infra-services-vm/hardening.md

 3\. **Service Hardening**

 * Disable unnecessary services.
 * Ensure only DHCP and NTP are running.

 ![Services Hardening](../assets/screenshots/infra-vm/hardened-running-services.png)

+_**Note:** Only required services and essential system services (systemd) are running.
+Optional services such as multipathd was disabled to reduce attack surface._